-Fiber-reinforced composite fillings and ceramic-containing composite fillings, which are preferred depending on the amount of material loss, are developing composite technologies.
+Fibre-reinforced composite fillings and ceramic-containing composite fillings, which are preferred depending on the amount of material loss, are developing composite technologies.
 They are advantageous in terms of durability.

 Porcelain Fillings (Inlay-Onlay)

-Thanks to Cad glass technologies, digital measurement and computer-aided production minimizes the time between two sessions.
+Thanks to Cad glass technologies, digital measurement and computer-aided production minimises the time between two sessions.
 The margin of error is close to zero.
 Aesthetic harmony is perfect and restorations closest to nature are produced.

 Glass Ionomer Fillings